-• have taken an annual compensation payment
+• you have taken an annual compensation payment

 How is abatement worked out?